 Hydrogen Peroxide Overview

 Hydrogen peroxide with formula H2O2 is the cleanest oxidizing agent on decomposition gives oxygen and hydrogen.
-Hydrogen Peroxide is oxidizing and reducing agent but its reducing power is low so mainly used as oxidizing and Bleaching agent in industries bleaching action is due to oxidizing properties.
+It is oxidizing and reducing agent but its reducing power is low so mainly used as oxidizing and Bleaching agent in industries bleaching action is due to oxidizing properties.
 Hydrogen peroxide is the simplest member of the peroxides.
 Hydrogen peroxide is very unstable when used in high concentrations and deteriorates over time so some external agent has to be used to stabilize hydrogen peroxide which is mainly an organic compound.
 Contact to hydrogen peroxide severely effect mucus membrane, skin, eyes and other parts of the body.
 Hydrogen Peroxide has many applications.

 Production of Hydrogen Peroxide: